jessicalhansen/linkedlists-presentation/README.md

  3. If you do not need random access to any elements
  4. If you'll want to be able to insert items in the middle of the list

 Vishwa
 * One paragraph explaining the concept behind the topic assigned to your group.
 Include this in your README.md.
 * One paragraph outlining different types of questions that can be asked/solved using the given topic.

-## How a node stores data:

-Elements in a linked list are stored in key components called nodes.
-A node is a unit that contains two sub-elements at the same time:
-* a ***data*** property, which stores a value.
-* a ***pointer*** property, which points to and links the next node.
-Linked lists start with a **head node** and grow by using pointers to other nodes in different parts of the computer's memory.
-Nodes allow the linked list to expand fairly easily, but requires more space than an array due to storing both the data and the pointers.

-There is no index value in linked lists, so in order to access data from a particular node you must start with the head node and move through the list sequentially.
-This can result in a lengthy timeline to access data in a linked list because the data set isn't read in one continuous chunk.

-***Doubly Linked Lists*** are exactly the same as **singly linked lists** and first point to the next node in one direction, but also points back to the previous node.

 ##### Resources
 * This video is a part of HackerRank's Cracking The Coding Interview Tutorial with Gayle Laakmann McDowell